Level of education

 Description

-Polymer physics, of which this course is an introduction, is concerned with the physical properties of covalent assemblies in chains, from a few tens to a few millions of elementary molecules: polymers or macromolecules.
+Polymer physics, to which this course provides an introduction, focuses on the physical properties of covalent chain assemblies, ranging from a few dozen to several million elementary molecules: polymers or macromolecules.

-These synthetic or natural molecules can be observed in solid, liquid, solution, colloidal or confined to an interface.
+These synthetic or natural molecules can be observed in the solid state, liquid state, in solution, in a colloidal state, or confined to an interface.

-Their very particular physical properties have led to the development of specific theoretical tools and to the appearance of this new branch of physics with numerous applications.
+Their very specific physical properties have led to the development of specific theoretical tools and the emergence of this new branch of physics with numerous applications.

 Objectives

-- Master Flory's theory for the conformation of an isolated chain.
+- Master Flory's theory for the conformation of a single chain.

-- Know how to predict the conformation of a chain in solution for given physicochemical conditions.
+- Be able to predict the conformation of a chain in solution for given physicochemical conditions.

-- Be able to determine the size of relevant blobs for stressed chains and deduce the corresponding free energy and average conformation of these chains.
+- Be able to determine the size of relevant blobs for constrained chains and deduce the corresponding free energy and average conformation of these chains.

 - Identify and master the concepts of static and dynamic correlation lengths of polymers in solution.